revaturelabs/interviewquestions/Python/Python-Datatypes/Set.md

 <details><summary> <b>Show Answer</b> </summary>
 	<blockquote>

-- In python we can use the `update()` method of a set, to add list of items into a set.
+- In python, we can use the `update()` method of a set, to add list of items into a set.

 **Example**: